How to Calculate The Price For Your Journal

 At the moment I’m working on designing the 3rd edition of our core journal that’s helped over 3,000 guys from all over the world.
 We’ve helped guys at rock bottom, to entrepreneurs at the top of their game all achieve one thing — feel more in control of their emotions and significantly improve their life satisfaction and self-worth.

-Stefan Johnson from London, England, United Kingdom started Stone over 3 years ago, a journal business.
+Stefan Johnson (from London, England, United Kingdom) started Stone over 5 years ago.

 Fast forward to 2019 and we have launched 6 new products with a further 12 in development, are launching an editorial side of the business and are now average around $40,000 USD per month in revenue with over 45,000 products sold.

-Laura Mulkerne from Yorkshire, Virginia, USA started The Food Diary almost 4 years ago, a journal business.
+Laura Mulkerne (from Yorkshire, Virginia, USA) started The Food Diary almost 6 years ago.

 Hi, I’m Laura, and I’m the founder of The Food Diary Co.
 We currently sell one key product: a food diary for people who want to track their food, symptoms, and wellness.
 Our diary was originally created for people with digestive and/or chronic illnesses such as Irritable Bowel Syndrome, IBD, Coeliac and more, to better understand their trigger foods and digestive upsets, but it can help anyone better understand the effects of their diet on their overall health.

-Jared Gold from Washington D.C., Washington, D.C., USA started PurposeCards about 2 years ago, a journal business.
+Jared Gold (from Washington D.C., Washington, D.C., USA) started PurposeCards about 4 years ago.

 Hey there, I’m Jared Gold, and I’m a founder of PurposeCards: daily micro-journaling cards that help you make every day successful.
 Simply fill out the sun side in the morning, the moon side in the evening, and then store your card in the box behind the “Completed” tab for easy reference later on.
 They’re the size of a credit card so they’re easy to take anywhere and intentionally minimalist so they’re easy to commit to.